eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/authentication/post-secret-201.md

 description: How to solve API challenge 30 - authenticate with username and password for basic auth.
 ---

-How to complete the basic auth authentication using username and password challenge number 30, which returns a status code of 201.
+# How to complete the basic auth authentication challenge

+One way of authenticating a user is through Basic Auth which requires a username and password in the Auth header.

 ## 	Authentication Challenge